Neelkanth-khithani/Hyperledger-Fabric-for-Charity-Donations/README.md

 ![get-donation](/images/get-donation.png)

 ### Update donation status (UpdateStatus)
+- Used to invoke the UpdateStatus function on the deployed charity chaincode within the charity-channel
+    - This example updates the status of the donation with **ID D001 to “Processed”**
 ```
 peer chaincode invoke -o orderer-api.127-0-0-1.nip.io:8080 --channelID charity-channel --name charity --waitForEvent -c '{"function":"UpdateStatus","Args":["D001","Processed"]}'
 ```